 - AWS is already PCI-DSS compliant, so that removes the burden of physically securing your cardholder’s data.
 No action needed here.

 10- Regularly monitor and test networks

-- Perform regular audit of your cloudtrail logs to identify login details, creation and deletion of resources etc.
+- Perform regular audits of your Cloudtrail logs to identify login details, creation, and deletion of resources, etc.

 11- Regularly test security systems and processes

 - Perform vulnerability scanning, penetration testing, file integrity monitoring, log inspection, etc. on your environment at regular intervals.
 It is necessary to inform AWS before performing penetration testing.

 - Perform third party audit of your environment.

 12- Maintain a policy that addresses information security for all personnel

 - All security policies should be documented properly and pass to individuals.